lioux/CrossBreederLite/common/CrossBreeder/README.md

 4.SQLITE ---> Config after how many boots system will optimize SQlite databases.
 [Default: 4]

-5. SERVER ---> Choose the DNS server which you want to use
+5.SERVER ---> Choose the DNS server which you want to use

 List: